I/O tags - configuration dialog box

 - Inverse - an I/O tag value is to be inverted.

-The tab Verification allows to set confirmation for writing the output I/O tag (verified) using an input object (verifying).
-Verifying object can be an object of I/O tag, Switch or other types (e.g. Eval tag).
+The tab Verification allows setting confirmation for writing the output (verified) I/O tag using an input object (verifying).
+The verifying object can be an object of I/O tag, Switch, or other types (e.g. Eval tag).
 For the I/O tag with enabled verification to be written successfully, it is not enough to send a value to the communication (and receiving the confirmation of successful writing from the partner station, if the communication protocol allows it), but a value of the verifying object must be received, that confirms the writing.

-Verification is meaningful, if the D2000 system is part of a distributed control system (e.g. in energetics), where successful writing an I/O tag (e.g. setting the setpoint for the generator output) needn't mean that the real value was set changed to required level (the generator can be in the manual mode with the regulator disconnected, so the setpoint change of the regulator does not have any effect on the generator output).
-Only the new value of the measured generator output, that will be the same (with the Delta tolerance) as the value set, means that writing was successful.
+Verification is useful if the D2000 system is part of a distributed control system (e.g. in energetics), where successful writing of an I/O tag (e.g. setting the setpoint for the generator output) doesn't mean that the real value was changed to a required value (the generator can be in the manual mode with the regulator disconnected, so the setpoint change of the regulator does not have any effect on the generator output).
+Only after a new value of the I/O tag which represents the real value of the generator output, if it is the same (with the Delta tolerance) as the value set, means that writing was successful.

 When the verification is enabled, the following rules are valid :

-- Writing a verified output I/O tag is successful, if a new value of the verifying object that confirms the value written will comes within the execution timeout (the Output control tab).
+- Writing a verified output I/O tag is successful if a new value of the verifying object that confirms the value written will come within the execution timeout (the Output control tab).
 Values of the verifying object, which do not meet the condition, will not cause any action (i.e. they do not cause unsuccessful writing).

-- If the execution timeout is 0, there is waiting without limit.
+- If the execution timeout is 0, waiting is not time-limited.

-- If the execution timeout expires, writing the output I/O tag is not considered to be successful and the alarm ErrorWriteCmd occurs, if it is configured.
+- If the execution timeout expires, writing to the output I/O tag is considered to be unsuccessful and the alarm ErrorWriteCmd occurs, if it is configured.

 - Within the execution timeout, several values of the verifying object may come.
-The values, which are not equal to the value written (with the Delta tolerance) do not cause the writing to be treated as unsuccessful, i.e. writing the I/O tag is unsuccessful when the execution timeout exceeds.
+The values, which are not equal to the value written (with the Delta tolerance) do not cause the writing to be treated as unsuccessful, i.e. writing to the I/O tag is unsuccessful only after the execution timeout exceeds.